-In the case of mandatory, the upstream commit server will wait until this server confirms it has processed and journal entries before responding to other downstream replicas.
-This allows easy failover, since it is guaranteed that no downstream servers is ahead of the replica.
+When a standby server instance is configured as mandatory, the master/commit server will wait until this server confirms it has processed journal data before allow that journal data to be released to other replicas.
+This can simplify failover, since it provides a guarantee that no downstream servers are ahead of the replica.